 When construction is done on the side of a busy street and the ground near the wall is to be free from traffic.

-When construction work is carried out at a very high level in case of a tall building and the upper part of the wall is under construction.
+When construction work is carried out at a very high level in the case of a tall building and the upper part of the wall is under construction.

 7. Suspended or Swinging Scaffolding

 Suspended or Swinging Scaffolding is a working platform suspended from roofs with the help of wire ropes or chains, etc. which can be raised or lowered to as per the required level.
-Suspended scaffolds can provide significant savings on very tall structures that need light duty access, like ongoing building maintenance, repair works, paintings, and small improvements.
+Suspended scaffolds can provide significant savings on very tall structures that need light-duty access, like ongoing building maintenance, repair works, paintings, and small improvements.

 8. Systems Scaffolding